 We will bring in different teachers and leaders for different crafts throughout the year, from spoon carving to basket weaving, meditation mindfulness and yoga, conservation and wildlife ID, arts and crafting activities.

-We meet at 10.30am and run until 3pm during British Summer Time hours.
+We meet at 11.00am and run until 4.30pm during British Summer Time hours.
+Sessions will finish earlier the winter months.

 Sessions are designed for women, and those who identify as women, aged 16 upwards.
 We also welcome non binary individuals who would enjoy the support of a women’s group.

-We also offer Wellbeing tickets free of charge for those who cannot otherwise afford to come.
+We also offer Wellbeing tickets for those who cannot otherwise afford to come.

 Woodland Women is run by all round woman-of-the-woods, Bec Cork.